 The previous corollary makes it easier to compute the determinant: one is allowed to do row and column operations when simplifying the matrix.
 (Of course, one still has to keep track of how the row and column operations change the determinant.)

-By the first defining property, scaling any row of a matrix by a number scales the determinant by a factor of This implies that satisfies the second property, i.e., that
+By the second defining property, scaling any row of a matrix by a number scales the determinant by a factor of This implies that satisfies the second property, i.e., that

 We claim that If is in then